Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 During the period of the Temple in Jerusalem, the people used to perform a waving ceremony, and it was held in the Holy Temple on all the seven days of Sukkot.
 However, when the Temple was destructed, Rabbi Yohanan ben Zakkai required the people to wave the four species everywhere, and it should be performed every day of Sukkot.
 That activity was done to commemorate that event.

 The lulav should be bounded first and placed between the hadass and aravah.
 There should be two aravah branches placed on the left part; then three hadass must be situated to the left portion.
-Some people put the bundle in a special holder while others use strips from another palm to bind it.
+Some people put the bundle in a unique holder while others use strips from another palm to bind it.

 Generally, they must be placed on the direction that these four species grew.
 As an example, the stem end of the etrog should be positioned at the bottom while its blossom should be on top.
 When selecting these four species, many people don’t mind spending a large amount of money to ensure that they obtain the best item because it is their custom to beautify the mitzvah.
 This rule is also mentioned in halacha, which is a Jewish religious law that was also derived from the Torah.
 Some people even have as many as 40 extra aravos and hadassim.